ovace/art/series.md

 - season 1: Compaq-like IBM PC cloning.
 Note: 8.
 - season 2: beginnings of internet, AOL like company + later on PC becomes cheap on the guy (Dell-like) Note: 7: too much emphasis on medical / personal problems vs enterprise compared to first one, thus worse.

+## Futurama

+Good episodes;

+- The Problem With Popplers

+Meh:

+- The Late Philip J. Fry